 - Make your last meal of the day around or shortly after nightfall.

 - Opt for a balanced dinner with lots of water throughout the day.

-- Supplement with a full-spectrum and magnesium-rich mineral supplement, like Body Ecology Ancient Earth Minerals, will alkalize your body, dampen the inflammatory cascade, and create a more restful sleep.
+And, think about supplementing with a full-spectrum and magnesium-rich mineral supplement, like Body Ecology Ancient Earth Minerals, to help alkalize your body, dampen the inflammatory cascade, and support more restful sleep.11,12